SempoCode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 About Pointers

-A pointer is a variable which contains a memory address.
+A pointer is a variable which contains a memory address.They just hold the address